 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.1 Any decision to try and resolve a concern must be taken in agreement with the resident and a landlord's audit trail/records should be able to demonstrate this.
 Landlords must ensure that efforts to resolve a resident's concerns do not obstruct access to the complaints procedure or result in any unreasonable delay.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'pre-complaint stage') as this causes unnecessary confusion for residents.
 When a complaint is made, it must be acknowledged and logged at stage one of the complaints procedure within five days of receipt.
 Yes Complaints submitted using the online form are logged automatically onto the Complaints Dashboard System.
 Complaints submitted using other channels are logged manually by the complaints team.
 The system generates an automatic acknowledgement with reference number that is sent immediately to the resident.
 Complaints are acknowledged and logged less than 24 hours from receipt.
 The complaint is then assigned to the relevant service area.
 Assigning should be done within 24 hours of receipt.
 Another email is auto-generated and sent to the resident giving them the name of the person handling their complaint.
 The assigned officer should accept the case within 24 hours of receipt.
 All of this has a full audit trail and documents are held on the system within the case record.
 There is no other named stage before Stage 1.
+Data from the dashboard a year after implementation shows that 100% of complaints coming into the Council using the e-form are logged and acknowledged immediately.
+90% of complaints coming into the Council via other channels (email, telephone call, post) are logged and acknowledged within 2 working days of receipt.

 4.2 Within the complaint acknowledgement, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties.
-Yes The first acknowledgement is an auto-generated template used for ALL complaints across the Council (not just Landlord-related complaints).
-Dear [\$RECEIVER_FULL_NAME\$] , [\$CASE_REFERENCE\$] Thank you for contacting us about your concerns.
+The first acknowledgement is an auto-generated template used for ALL complaints across the Council (not just Landlord-related complaints).
+Dear [\$RECEIVER_FULL_NAME\$], [\$CASE_REFERENCE\$] Thank you for contacting us about your concerns.
 Your complaint is in the Local Resolution stage of our Complaints Procedure which aims to resolve your concerns within 10 working days.
 If you require any special assistance or support to communicate with us then please let us know.
 Kind regards, Complaints Team If the responding officer has any queries about the complaint then they can send an email via the system to the resident asking for clarification.
 The resident can respond via a link.
 All of this has a full audit trail and documents are held on the system.
 The responding officer can also telephone the resident to ask for clarification.
 A record of this contact can be placed on the case notes.
-(Note: telephone calls bandled by the complaints team or pet recorded) handled by the complaints team are not recorded).
+(Note: telephone calls handled by the complaints team are not recorded).
 Dear [\$RECEIVER_FULL_NAME\$] [\$CASE_REFERENCE\$] We need further information before we can consider your complaint/review request.
-Please provide the following (this is editable) The dates and names of any officers you have spoken to Attach emails you have sent to us and any responses you have received Tell us the outcome you are looking for Tell us why you are dissatisfied with the local resolution response and the outcome you are looking for Complete and return the attached Complaints Consent form Please click on the link below and enter your clarification.
-The link is one use only. [\$RESPONSE_URL\$]
+Please provide the following (this is editable) • The dates and names of any officers you have spoken to • Attach emails you have sent to us and any responses you have received • Tell us the outcome you are looking for • Tell us why you are dissatisfied with the local resolution response and the outcome you are looking for • Complete and return the attached Complaints Consent form Please click on the link below and enter your clarification.
+The link is one use only. (\$RESPONSE_URL\$] ----- --- -- --